Blend

 A practical AI Act compliance checklist for L&D directors covering AI inventory, risk classification, training obligations, and evidence trails.

-This checklist is designed to be a working document.
-It covers the six areas that L&D teams need to address between now and the August 2026 deadline, and it is structured so you can use it as the basis for internal reporting, project planning, or board-level updates.
+This checklist is the working document.
+It covers the six areas L&D teams need to address between now and the deadline, and it is structured so you can use it as the basis for internal reporting, project planning, or a board-level update.

 If you want to understand the Article 4 literacy requirements in more detail before working through this checklist, our breakdown of AI Act Article 4 and what it means for employee training covers the legal text and its practical implications.